astrojhgu/rt1d/doc/params_grid.rst

     spherical shells to consider in calculation).

 ``logarithmic_grid``
-    If True, discretize space into logarithmic cells.
+    If True, discretize space logarithmically, rather than linearly.

     Default: False

 ``start_radius``